TrudAX/denistrunin-blog/src/posts/xpptools-createledgerjournal/index.md

 ## LedgerJournalEngine class

-This method is using LedgerJournalEngine class(the same class that is used when the user creates the journal manually on the Journal lines form).
+This method is using LedgerJournalEngine class - the same class that is used when the user creates the journal manually on the Journal lines form.
 This increases the chances that the resulting line will be the same as a manually created line.

 ```csharp
 while select ledgerJournalTransOrig